ThibaultMaurelOujia/Modified_Voronoi_tesselation_and_Multi-Scale_Tessellation/README.md

-## References
+# References

-- Thibault Maurel Oujia, “On the Particle Dynamics in Fully Developed Turbulence: Tessellation, Multiresolution and Machine Learning Methods.”
+- Thibault Maurel Oujia, *On the Particle Dynamics in Fully Developed Turbulence: Tessellation, Multiresolution and Machine Learning Methods*.
+Ph.D.
+Thesis.

-- K. Matsuda et al., “Multiresolution analysis of inertial particle tessellations for clustering dynamics,” Proceedings of the Summer Program, Center for Turbulence Research, Stanford University, 2022.
+- Keigo Matsuda, Kai Schneider, Thibault Maurel Oujia, Jacob West, Suhas Jain, and Kazuki Maeda, "Multiresolution analysis of inertial particle tessellations for clustering dynamics," in *Proceedings of the Summer Program*, Center for Turbulence Research, Stanford University, 2022.

-- Thibault Maurel–Oujia, Keigo Matsuda, and Kai Schneider, “Computing differential operators of the particle velocity in moving particle clouds using tessellations,” Journal of Computational Physics, vol. 498, 112658, 2024.
+- Thibault Maurel–Oujia, Keigo Matsuda, and Kai Schneider, "Computing differential operators of the particle velocity in moving particle clouds using tessellations," *Journal of Computational Physics*, vol. 498, pp. 112658, 2024.